 If a drum shield is out of the question, there’s a couple options you have for reducing stage volume and getting better PA mixes at every show.

 While they aren’t a favorite of many drummers, these types of drum sticks do reduce the volume of a drum kit without sacrificing the velocity of which they drummer hits.
 I do notice that these sticks tend to break relatively quick, so this might not be the best option.

 - Unique wrap near the neck provides a tight sound with just enough texture and improves durability

 - All Promark drumsticks are designed and manufactured in the USA

 If you want to reduce stage volume and make your drummers happy at the same time, consider getting an electronic drum set.
 I still believe that Roland is the king of the electric drum kit.
 The V-drums line of e drums just feel so great to play and sound awesome.
-The TD-50 is an incredible sounding drum brain.
+The TD-50 from Roland is an incredible sounding drum brain.